Stress can be overwhelming at times and, at other times, can sit just below the surface, causing us to seek out and use unhelpful coping mechanisms.

 Contact us for Further Help

-If you feel that you need more helpful coping strategies to help you manage, contact us using the box below, or call us today on 07966 645198.
+If you feel that you are struggling to manage, or need help developing more effective coping strategies, contact us using the box below, or call us today on 07966 645198.

 Dr Stuart Sadler